khalido/blog/content/post/setup-crostini-chromebook.md

 start tmux by typing `tmux`, then press `ctrl+b` to enter command mode. `"` splits the window horizontally and `%` splits it vertically.
 To move around, press `ctrl-b arrow-key`

-For more customizatoin, make a `tmux.conf` in the home directory and add:
+For more customizatoin, make a `.tmux.conf` in the home directory and add:

 ```
 # Enable mouse mode (tmux 2.1 and above)